Frequently Asked Questions

 What if I'd rather not check oil levels?

 If you would rather not check oil levels and call for deliveries, why not take advantage of our FREE automatic delivery service.
-With automatic delivery, we will automatically determine when you needs fuel by using degree day monitoring.
+With automatic delivery, we will automatically determine when you need fuel by using degree day monitoring.

 You don't need to place a call for your delivery; instead, we will automatically deliver fuel on a regular basis and you will be assured of never running out.
 If you would like to switch to automatic delivery, please contact us